XavierBerger/RPi-Monitor/README.md

 That's it, your Raspberry Pi is monitored.
 You can now browse <http://your_Raspberry_Pi_address:8888> to access to the interactive web interface.
 Note: you can delete the directory _RPi-Monitor_ which is no more used.

+## FAQ

+**When I try to start rpiminitord I've the error "Can't locate HTTP/Daemon/SSL.pm"**

+A perl package is missing, you can install it with the command:

+    sudo apt-get install libhttp-daemon-ssl-perl

+**Can I  run RPi-Monitor on a computer other than a Raspberry Pi**

+Yes, you can, you will just have to update rpimonitor.conf to reflect you hardware arhitecture.

+**I did update the configuration  but I can't see the change in rrd**

+If you change the configuration , the _rrd_ files will have to be regenerated.
+Delete the rrd file concerned by the change and restart rpimonitord.
+This can be done with the ollowing command is rpimonitord is installed as a daemon:

+    sudo restart rpimonitord